 Response to Question 8.
-Chapter 93A provides that right and ability.
+Yes.

 Question 9.
 The safety, well-being, and rights of persons with disabilities and older adults living in public as well as subsidized housing have had little or no protection.
 Issues include but are not limited to failure to protect victims from bullying and mobbing; failure to grant reasonable accommodations to disabled persons; and evictions leading to homelessness and emotional and physical trauma.
 Accountability is lacking.